 For example, being a lawyer, professor, doctor, officer, etc are all achieved social statuses.

 A person can achieve better social status by acquiring more knowledge, with more effort and hard work.
 Moreover, a better social or achieved status indicates better abilities and interpersonal skills, more knowledge, more wealth, more respect, more authority and influence, more popularity and fame, a good lifestyle, high aspirations, better social standing, vast experiences, etc.

 Social Mobility – An important factor to achieve the status

 Achieving better social status is akin to upward social mobility.
 For example, a shopkeeper becoming a teacher would mean upward social mobility or better social status.
 However, an achieved status does not necessarily mean upward social mobility.
 Rather, it can be downward.
 An example in this regard is a student becoming a criminal.

 An achieved status is socially more valued than ascribed status because the former shows abilities and merit while the latter is indifferent to them.

-Moreover, an achieved status is reversible status as defined by Ralph Linton who has coined the term.
+Moreover, an achieved status is reversible status as defined by Ralph Linton who coined the term.
 A doctor who was erstwhile a school teacher can become a teacher again later, showing a reverse in his social status.

 In a nutshell, both types of social status are opposite to each other.
 While ascribed status is involuntarily earned, achieved status is voluntary.
-The former is in some cases irreversible like caste, gender, family roles; and in some cases reversible, like nationality, social class, social standing, religion, etc. The latter is reversible as discussed above.
+The former is in some cases irreversible like caste, gender, and family roles; and in some cases reversible, like nationality, social class, social standing, religion, etc. The latter is reversible as discussed above.
 Moreover, the latter is also more respected and valued than the former.